 One of the key insights that arose from our research into spotting signs of CSE was that most of the intellegence - and therefore a great deal of responsibilty - lies in the hands of passive observers within the community.
 This is particularly true of workers within the service industry, who are more likely than others to witness signs of CSE than others.
 However, without an awareness of how to spot these signs and the correct tools report them, this community intelligence is rarely utilised.

 Our group chose to focus on empowering community members to take informed action.
 We came up with a range of possible solutions to this, before deciding on the one we deemed to be most viable - a service proposition directed towards small business owners involving an app for the reporting of CSE signs.
 Through Small Business Associations meetings, small business owners would be educated about CSE and trained to spot its signs.

 I took ownership of wireframing and prototyping the app’s initial UI during the sprint.
 This was very much rapid prototyping, as we had just one day to develop our concept into a fucntional prototype.

 Though it was defintely effective for its purpose as a demontration prototype, the first UI that I designed was pretty unpolished.
-I was asked by MoJ Digital to refine the concept proposition both functionally and aesthetically, so I went back to the drawing board after the sprint.
+After the sprint I went back to the drawing board to refine the concept proposition both functionally and aesthetically.

 1: Starting a Report